-Follow in Viking and Roman footsteps, visiting historic York, Chester's Roman Fort, Bamburgh Castle and Lindisfarne on this tour of Yorkshire and Northumberland.
+Follow in Viking and Roman footsteps, visiting historic York, Bamburgh Castle and Lindisfarne on this tour of Yorkshire and Northumberland.

 Then travel through the beautiful North York Moors National Park as you head to the seaside town of Whitby, where you can stroll the cobbled streets at your own pace.
-After a day to relax in Harrogate, enjoy one of the top train trips around as you travel on the Settle & Carlisle Line toward Northumberland.
+After, enjoy one of the top train trips around as you travel on the Settle & Carlisle Line toward Northumberland.
 You'll have a day to explore the expansive Alnwick Garden, where the architecture is as stunning as the flowers.

 Then it's time for a trip to the famous Bamburgh Castle, a stunning site that rises above the sea with grounds covering nine acres.
 A stop at The Holy Island of Lindisfarne rounds out this trip full of beautiful scenery and amazing architecture.

 - Standard Class rail and coach travel travel throughout your tour

 - Scenic rail journey on the North Yorkshire Moors Railway

 - Journey to Carlisle on the famous Settle & Carlisle Line